Acquisition of Twitter by Elon Musk: Background

 Elon Musk communicated with Dorsey, Agrawal, and Taylor prior to proposing a buyout of Twitter Inc.

 Businessman Elon Musk published his first tweet on his personal Twitter account in June 2010, and had more than 80 million followers by April 2022.
 In 2017, in response to a tweet suggesting that he buy Twitter, Inc., Musk replied, "How much is it?"
 On March 24, 2022, Musk began tweeting criticisms of Twitter, polling his followers on whether the company adhered to the principle that "free speech is essential to a functioning democracy".
 Days later, he discussed the future of social media with Twitter co-founder and former CEO Jack Dorsey and explored the possibility of joining Twitter's board of directors with private equity firm Silver Lake co-CEO Egon Durban.
 He relayed this idea to Twitter board chair Bret Taylor and CEO Parag Agrawal, proposing to either take the company private or start a rival social media platform.
 Dorsey responded to Musk with a text message, saying he hoped Twitter could become open-sourced and that he had unsuccessfully pushed for Musk's induction into Twitter's board a year earlier, a move that had prompted his departure from his role as CEO.

 In September 2022, it was revealed that the CEO of Axel Springer, billionaire Mathias Döpfner urged Musk to buy Twitter through a text message exchange dated March 30, 2022.
 According to Wall Street Journal, "Before and during Mr. Musk’s breakneck takeover of Twitter, a close-knit group of libertarian-leaning activists and businessmen have been encouraging him to get involved.
 This group includes the so-called PayPal mafia—former executives at the online payments company who include Mr. Musk, the investor Peter Thiel and entrepreneur David Sacks—as well as ancillary figures like the venture capitalist Steve Jurvetson, an early Tesla investor who once served on the auto maker’s board; and Mr. Musk’s brother, Kimbal, a Tesla board member, according to people familiar with the matter."
 The WSJ also cited Seth Dillon, the CEO of the Babylon Bee, as a source of influence.
-The Nation notes the role of the Saudi government, which had close financial ties with only Musk but also other Silicon Valley elites such as Thiel, Ben Horowitz and their companies, Palantir and Andreessen Horowitz, as well as TWG Global (later, Palantir, TWG Global and xAI would form a joint venture).
+The Nation notes the role of the Saudi government, which had close financial ties with not only Musk, but also other Silicon Valley elites such as Thiel, Ben Horowitz and their companies, Palantir and Andreessen Horowitz, as well as TWG Global (later, Palantir, TWG Global and xAI would form a joint venture).